Parralox: 2008–2009: Electricity and State of Decay

-2010–2013: Metropolis, Metropolism and Recovery
+2010–2013: Metropolis and Recovery

 Between 2010 and 2013, Parralox released 3 albums, Metropolis (2010), Metropolism (2011) and Recovery (2013).
 This marked a period of growth and expansion for the band; in an AusPop.com.au review of Metropolis the site expressed that "Parralox have ever so slowly been developing into a pop act that excites with each and every release".
 The band toured both at home and abroad performing at Infest, UK (2010), Electrocity Festival, Germany (2010), Electronic Summer, Sweden (2012), Poptronik Festival, Spain (2012) and Midsumma Festival, Melbourne (2013).
 In May 2012, the band's single "Creep" peaked at No. 45 on the US Billboard Dance/Club chart.
 In 2013, von Ahlen spoke as an invited EDM panellist at The Winter Music Conference, Miami; this same year, London based EQ Music launched its new artist management arm and signed the "electronic pop duo".

-“Eye in the Sky", the second single from Recovery is a cover of The Alan Parsons Project's 1982 song of the same name.
+"Eye in the Sky", the second single from Recovery is a cover of The Alan Parsons Project's 1982 song of the same name.
 QueerMeUp.com called the song a Pulitzer Prize worthy piece of poetry.
 The song's visuals were co-directed by John Ibrahim and lead singer von Ahlen with "the modern new face of Chadwick Models", high fashion model Rowena Xi Kang.

-2014–present: Aeronaut and Subculture
+2014–2017: Aeronaut, Reproduction and Subculture

-In February 2014, Parralox released their “Eye In The Sky” EP securing the band’s seventh German chart position.
+In February 2014, Parralox released their "Eye In The Sky" EP securing the band's seventh German chart position.
 In July 2014, they released "Crying on the Dance Floor" featuring new vocalist Johanna Gervin and Francine Ihenacho as guest vocalist.
 The single climbed to No. 6 on Music Week's Commercial Pop Chart.
 On 6 October, Erasure announced their London performance dates dubbed The Violet Flame Tour with support from Parralox.
 On 31 October 2014, Parralox released their sixth album, a limited 2CD re-release of Electricity titled Electricity (Expanded).

 On 3 April 2015, Parralox released the band's seventh official album Aeronaut which positioned John von Ahlen on lead vocals for the second time in the band's career, this according to LexerMusic.com, marks a new era for the electronic pop act.
 The video accompanying the album's lead single "Aeronaut", is shot on location in Paris and is a follow-up collaboration between von Ahlen and creative director John Ibrahim who previously worked on their "Eye in the Sky" video.

 On 10 March 2015, Parralox's German label, Conzoom announced an eighth studio album from the band, then due for release end of 2015, titled Subculture.

+2017–present: Singles, Genesis and Travelogue

 Touring

 Parralox have performed live at various festivals including Infest, Winter Music Conference, Silicon Dreams, Synthetic City, Poptronik, Midsumma Festival and Pride Festival, Melbourne.
 They have also played support slots for Erasure and Polly Scattergood in London.